Nex-01/Nex-01.github.io/README.md

 ## License

-Built by Nex-01 for personal portfolio use.
+Built by Nex-01 for personal portfolio

----

-**Next steps:**
-1. Create the `Nex-01.github.io` repo on GitHub
-2. Push these files
-3. Enable GitHub Pages
-4. Update contact links
-5. Share with hiring managers and colleagues!